 Office 365 Advanced Message Encryption provides additional protection by allowing message expiration and revocation.
 You can also create multiple templates for encrypted emails originating from your organization.
 Advanced Message Encryption is included in Microsoft 365 E5, Office 365 E5, Microsoft 365 E5 (Nonprofit Staff Pricing), Office 365 Enterprise E5 (Nonprofit Staff Pricing), or Office 365 Education A5.
-If your organization has an Office 365 subscription that does not include Office 365 Advanced Message Encryption, you can purchase Microsoft 365 E5 Compliance or the Office 365 Advanced Compliance SKU as an add-on.
+If your organization has a subscription that does not include Office 365 Advanced Message Encryption, you can purchase Microsoft 365 E5 Compliance or the Office 365 Advanced Compliance SKU as an add-on.

 Secure/Multipurpose Internet Mail Extensions (S/MIME)

 S/MIME allows you to help protect sensitive information by sending signed and encrypted email within your organization.
 Administrators can use remote Windows PowerShell to set up S/MIME after establishing and issuing PKI certificates to users.
 These certificates must be synchronized from an on-premises Active Directory Certificate Service.

 S/MIME is supported on Microsoft Edge and Internet Explorer 11.
 Currently, S/MIME is unsupported on Firefox, Opera, and Chrome.
 For more information, see S/MIME for Message Signing and Encryption.